Naadia12/HR-Department-Joins-Project/README.md

-Overview
+Description

-This project contains SQL queries that demonstrate different types of JOINs to retrieve meaningful employee and department-related data.
-The queries cover INNER JOIN, LEFT JOIN, and aggregate functions such as SUM, AVG, and MIN.
+This project showcases SQL queries I created for managing and analyzing employee and department data.
+The queries are designed to retrieve, filter, and group information efficiently.

 Database Schema

-The project uses two tables:
+In this project, I worked with two main tables:

-employees
+Employees

 employee_id (Primary Key)